-The flexibility offered by multiple ports in the I/O tower is one of several tools for monitoring and managing water quality, including:
+The flexibility offered by multiple ports In the I/O tower is one of several tools for monitoring and managing water quality including:

 - Mitigation Measures WQ-1.1 and WQ-2.1.
-Mitigation Measure WQ-1.1, Methylmercury Management, is described in Chapter 6, Surface Water Quality, Impact WQ-1.
-The mitigation includes actions to monitor mercury concentrations, protect public health, and reduce methylmercury concentrations.
-The mitigation lists several specific actions that could be used to manage water chemistry, fish stocking, and fishing activities at the reservoir for the control of methylmercury.
-The mitigation would be in accordance with methods proven feasible and effective at reducing mercury methylation by pilot tests undertaken in other mercury-impaired reservoirs, as determined by the State Water Board's program review at the conclusion of the Phase 1 pilot tests for the Mercury Control Program for Reservoirs.
-Mitigation Measure WQ-2.1, Prevent Metal Impacts in Stone Corral Creek Associated with Sites Reservoir Discharge, is described in Chapter 6, Impact WQ-2.
-This mitigation includes actions such as modifications of release flows, releasing pulses of high flows, and drawing releases from higher in the reservoir to reduce metal concentrations if warranted based on monitoring. - Stone Corral Creek and Funks Creek Aquatic Study Plan.
-This plan is described in Appendix 2D, Section 2D.4, Stone Corral Creek and Funks Creek Aquatic Study Plan and Adaptive Management, and includes water quality monitoring.
-The plan will inform the approach for releases, including release schedules and volumes, to maintain fish in good condition in Stone Corral and Funks Creeks consistent with California Fish and Game Code Section 5937.
-As noted above, releases to Stone Corral Creek and Funks
+Mitigation Measure WQ-1.1, Methylmercury Management, includes actions to monitor mercury concentrations, protect public health, and reduce methylmercury concentrations as described in the RMP.
+Actions to reduce methylmercury concentrations would be according to methods proven feasible and effective at reducing mercury methylation by pilot tests undertaken in other mercury-impaired reservoirs, as determined by the State Water Board's program review at the conclusion of the Phase 1 pilot tests for the Statewide Mercury Control Program for Reservoirs.
+Mitigation Measure WQ-2.1, Prevent Metal Impacts in Stone Corral Creek Associated with Sites Reservoir Discharge, includes monitoring for exceedances of standards for the protection of aquatic life and actions such as drawing releases from higher in the reservoir to reduce metal concentrations in Stone Corral Creek if warranted. - Stone Corral Creek and Funks Creek Aquatic Study Plan and Adaptive Management.
+A draft plan to study conditions in Stone Corral Creek and Funks and Creek is described in Appendix 2D of the FEIR/FEIS.
+Water quality is one component of these studies.
+Using information from these field studies, along with currently available information, the Authority will prepare a Stone Corral Creek and Funks Creek flow schedule that could be incorporated into the Reservoir Operations Plan that will identify the approach for releases, including release schedules and volumes, a monitoring plan, and an adaptive management plan to maintain fish in good condition consistent with California Fish and Game Code Section 5937 in Stone Corral Creek and Funks Creek. - Reservoir Management Plan.
+The RMP will describe the management of water resources in Sites Reservoir, including monitoring water quality.
+A preliminary RMP is provided in Appendix 2D of the FEIR/FEIS.
+The final RMP will be prepared after meetings and consultation with regulatory agencies and other stakeholders.
+The RMP will include monitoring for HABs, cyanotoxins, methylmercury, other metals, and water temperature.
+In addition, the RMP will include actions to be taken if the monitoring raises concerns regarding particular water quality constituents.
+Some of these actions will be designed to protect people who potentially could be exposed to HABs or fish with high methylmercury concentrations in the reservoir.
+The RMP will also include actions that could be taken to improve water quality in the reservoir.
+For example, if HABs become a consistent problem near the I/O tower, additional measures may be implemented, such as oxygenation of the hypolimnion to reduce the release of nutrients from bottom sediment.
+Reducing reservoir nutrients may help reduce the potential for the formation of HABs and/or the production of cyanotoxins at concentrations exceeding the trigger levels.

-Creek are expected to range from 0 to 100 cfs, with larger pulse flows to emulate natural flood conditions and lower flows in the drier months.

-• Reservoir Management Plan.
-The RMP is described in Appendix 2D, Section 2D.3.
-The RMP includes monitoring for HABs, cyanotoxins, methylmercury, other metals, salinity, and water temperature.
-With respect to HABs, water for releases could be drawn from deeper in the reservoir if needed based on monitoring to avoid high concentrations of cyanobacteria and cyanotoxins.
-Moreover, under the RMP, additional measures are specified if needed based on monitoring, such as oxygenation of the hypolimnion to reduce the release of nutrients from bottom sediment.
-The RMP also includes specific actions if needed to protect the public against exposure to HABs or to fish with high methylmercury concentrations.
-The RMP includes adaptive management approaches for responding to water quality concerns.
-A framework description of the adaptive management plan has been added to Appendix 2D, Section 2D.3.7, Adaptive Management of Water Quality in Reservoir Releases.